 Instabug is the top beta testing tool for bug reporting and user feedback in mobile apps.
 It provides the most useful metadata on the market, exceptional customer support, and an in-app communication channel to chat with your beta testers.

-With every bug or crash report, you automatically receive comprehensive data to help fix issues faster, including steps to reproduce errors, network request and console logs, and environment details.
+With each report, you automatically receive comprehensive data to help fix issues faster, including steps to reproduce errors, network request and console logs, and environment details.
 For bug reporting, your beta testers can also send screen recordings and annotate screenshots to provide further context.

 Mobile-first App Performance Monitoring